Benchmarking quantum devices beyond classical capabilities: Circuits with parity preservation, and their analytical counterparts

 \section{Circuits with parity preservation, and their analytical counterparts}

-In this \rd{Appendix}, we briefly reintroduce parity preserving and double parity preserving quantum volume circuits discussed in the paper, together with their modifications, which enables one to derive an analytical formula for heavy output frequency for a reasonable choice of a noise model.
-Then we present the exact derivation of heavy output frequency for the modified circuits for different noise models including non-unitary dissipation errors.
+In this \rd{Appendix}, we briefly reintroduce parity-preserving and double parity-preserving quantum volume circuits discussed in Sections \ref{subsec:single-parity}, \ref{subsec:double-parity}. \bl{Then we present slight theoretical modifications, that enable us} to derive an analytical formula for heavy output frequency for a reasonable choice of a noise model. \bl{Subsequently} we present the exact derivation of heavy output frequency for the modified circuits for different noise models including non-unitary dissipation errors \bl{(equations~(\ref{hu_sol1}, \ref{hu_sol1_en}, \ref{hu_dub1}))}.
 We finish the \rd{Appendix} by comparing results obtained from modified circuits with numerical simulations of their originals.

 Let us start with a quantum volume circuit consisting of $N$ qubits and $T$ layers, each layer consisting of qubit permutation and a $\lfloor N/2 \rfloor$ two-qubit gates.
-In order to make a circuit action parity preserving, we substitute arbitrary two-qubit gates with parity preserving ones of a form
+In order to make a circuit action parity-preserving, we substitute arbitrary two-qubit gates with parity-preserving ones of a form

 where $*$ represents nonzero matrix entries.
-These gates are drawn randomly to constitute a QV circuit, with two uncoupled unitary blocks of size 2 (inner and outer one) taken independently from Haar measure on $U(2)$.
+These gates are drawn randomly to constitute a QV circuit, with two uncoupled unitary blocks of size 2 (the inner and outer ones) taken independently from Haar measure on $U(2)$.
 Note that any two-qubit gate can be decomposed into parity-preserving interaction part and relatively simple single-qubit pre- and post-processing \cite{Kraus01, Vatan04, parameters_for_Haar_measure}.
 Thus our restriction does not substantially affect the implementation difficulty.
 Furthermore, parity-preserving gates \eqref{u_parity_1} encompass both matchgates and swap, enabling general quantum computations \cite{jozsa2008matchgates}.

-Due to the block structure of gate \eqref{u_parity_1} a quantum state at any stage of the circuit is always a superposition of computational basis states with a conserved number of $1$s.
+Due to the block structure of gate \eqref{u_parity_1} a quantum state at any stage of the circuit is always a superposition of computational basis states with a conserved parity of the number of $1$s.
 This is the case for permutations too.
-Thus if the input state of the circuit is $|0\ra^{\otimes N}$, the heavy output subspace consists of the states with an even number of qubits in the state $|1\ra$.
+Thus, if the input state of the circuit is $|0\ra^{\otimes N}$, the heavy output subspace consists of the states with an even number of qubits in the state $|1\ra$.